ipfs/kubo/README.md

 Alternatively, you can run `make build` to build the go-ipfs binary (storing it in `cmd/ipfs/ipfs`) without installing it.

+**NOTE:** If you get an error along the lines of "fatal error: stdlib.h: No such file or directory", you're missing a C compiler.
+Either re-run `make` with `CGO_ENABLED=0` or install GCC.

 #### Troubleshooting

 - Separate [instructions are available for building on Windows](docs/windows.md).